Alkenso/EverLog/README.md

 # Example

-You have some complex information that have to be logged.
+Lets assume you have some complex information that have to be logged.
-Let's all this log information could be described as class fields (or typical structure):
+Let's all this log information could be described as class (or structure):

     class EventInfo
     {